 - Build value.

-- Provide a foundation for centring value creation through data-driven digital transformation.
+- Provide a foundation for centering value creation through data-driven digital transformation.

-- Enhance strategic decision-making and business process optimisation.
+- Enhance strategic decision-making and business process optimization.

 “Digital, cloud-based, and mobile-friendly, eProcurement solutions are definitely native to the electronic ether.
 But it’s another “e”—efficiency—that makes eProcurement systems such a powerful source of immediate value.”